-The IRS makes every effort to protect the anonymity of whistleblowers as a matter of policy.
-However, the agency advises whistleblowers that their identity could be revealed if they are designated as an essential witness in a judicial proceeding, or if ordered by court of competent jurisdiction.
-An experienced tax whistleblower attorney can evaluate your circumstances and assess the likelihood that you could be called as an essential witness should the IRS take the case to trial.
+An experienced tax whistleblower attorney can evaluate your circumstances and assess the likelihood that you might be called as an essential witness should the IRS take the case to trial.

-After the IRS investigated the information and secured a monetary recovery from the company, Eric’s client received $4.5 million.
+After the IRS investigated the information and secured a monetary recovery from the company, Eric’s client received an award of $4.5 million.
 This represented the first mandatory award issued under section 7623(b) of the Internal Revenue Code.

 Protection from Employer Retaliation

 The Taxpayer First Act of 2019 added anti-retaliation protection for whistleblowers similar to that provided by the False Claims Act and the Sarbanes-Oxley Act.
 The Act prohibits an employer, or anyone acting on an employer’s behalf, from terminating or retaliating against an employee who engages in protected activity covered by the Act.
 It also prohibits retaliation against employees who testify, assist, or participate in any administrative or judicial action involving tax fraud or other violations of the Internal Revenue Code.

 The Occupational Safety and Health Administration is authorized to handle retaliation cases involving employees who report tax violations by their employers.

 The penalties for violating the anti-retaliation provisions include “all relief necessary to make the employee whole” and compensatory damages such as reinstatement, 200% of any back pay and special damages like litigation costs, expert witness fees and reasonable attorney fees.